silas-stuart/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10.Set mode of a file to -rwxr-x-wx
 11.Set the mode of a file same to another files mode 12.Adding execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
+13.Create a script that creates a directory with permissions 751